NordicESMhub/GEO4962/_episodes/03-simple_case.md

 ### Notur Initialization

-Make sure you have set-up your SSH keys properly and you can transfer files with scp without entering your password.
+Make sure you have set up your SSH keys properly and you can transfer files with scp without entering your password.
 If not go [here](http://www.mn.uio.no/geo/english/services/it/help/using-linux/ssh-tips-and-tricks.html).

 To run CAM-6 on Saga, we will use: